teachingaway/teachingaway.github.io/office-hours.md

 Come chat about startup and technology law.
 Sign up for a free 30 minute slot to talk about topics from raising money, to contracts, to trademarks and patent trolls.

+- Should I file a "provisional patent" before my beta launch?
+- <a href="/employee-inventions/">When does a company own its employee's inventions?</a>
 - Was I supposed to file an 83(b) election?
-- What's a "provisional patent"?
-Is it important before a beta launch?
-- <a href="/employee-inventions/">When does a company own its employee's inventions?</a>
 - What's the difference between ® and TM?
 - How does a liquidation preference work?

-These sessions have quickly become the highlight of our week, so send an email and sign up.

 - - -